Documentation of Limitations of Care During COVID-19

 • n

 • Waiver can be for any emergent or acute problem, not just COVID19.
-Acuity/urgency must be evident in the documentation.
+Acuity/urgency must be evident in documentation.

 • n